awsdocs/aws-app-mesh-user-guide/doc_source/routes.md

 A route is associated with a virtual router\.
 The route is used to match requests for the virtual router and to distribute traffic to its associated virtual nodes\.
 If a route matches a request, it can distribute traffic to one or more target virtual nodes\.
 You can specify relative weighting for each virtual node\.
 This topic helps you work with routes in a service mesh\.

-## Creating a Route<a name="create-route"></a>
+## Creating a route<a name="create-route"></a>

-To create a route using the AWS Management Console, complete the following steps\.
 To create a route using the AWS CLI version 1\.18\.16 or later, see the examples in the AWS CLI reference for the [create\-route](https://docs.aws.amazon.com/cli/latest/reference/appmesh/create-route.html) command\.

+**To create a route using the AWS Management Console**

-1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh/)\.
+1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh)\.

 1. Choose the mesh that you want to create the route in\.
 All of the meshes that you own and that have been [shared](sharing.md) with you are listed\.

 1. Choose **Virtual routers** in the left navigation\.

 1. Choose the virtual router that you want to associate a new route with\.
-If none are listed, then you need to [create a virtual router](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_routers.html) first\.
+If none are listed, then you need to [create a virtual router](virtual_routers.md#create-virtual-router) first\.

 1. In the **Routes** table, choose **Create route**\.
 To create a route, your account ID must be listed as the **Resource owner** of the route\.